michaeldyrynda/deckset/Introducing Laravel/presentation.md

 # _**Why Laravel?**_

 > Because Laravel helps you bring your ideas to reality with no wasted code, using modern coding standards, supported by a vibrant community, with an empowering ecosystem of tools.
-> And because you, dear developer, deserve to be happy -- Matt Stauffer, Laravel Up and Runnig
+> And because you, dear developer, deserve to be happy.
+-- Matt Stauffer, Laravel Up and Runnig

 ---